MatusOllah/gophengine/README.md

 * To develop an easy-to-use Go modding MDK for Friday Night Funkin', similar to MinecraftForge but for FNF.
 * To fix issues in the vanilla FNF engine and add new features and improvements.
-* To foster a positive and non-toxic community around the game without the toxic community.
+* To foster a positive and supportive community around the game, free from the toxicity often seen in other modding circles.
-* To remove violent NSFL (Not Safe For Life) content introduced in FNF v0.3.2, and create a cleaner version of the game.
+* To remove inappropriate or overly graphic content introduced in later FNF versions and create a cleaner, more accessible version of the game.
 * To rewrite the game in Go, my favorite programming language.

 ### Why Go?

 Go is my favorite programming language, and I prefer it over learning Haxe.
+It also offers better performance, simpler concurrency, and faster compile times compared to Haxe, making it ideal for building a high-octane rhythm game like FNF.

-## (planned) Features
+## Planned Features

 * Enhanced privacy with no Newgrounds integration
 * Entirely written in Go with no Haxe
-* Family-friendly (no NSFW/L content)
+* Family-friendly
 * Small tweaks and optimizations for a smoother and more enjoyable experience
 * Lower RAM consumption and overall smaller footprint
 * A proper options menu for better customization
 * Robust Go modding MDK for easy modification
 * Faster compile times
+* ...and much more! 😉

 ## Hardware Requirements